The following video recordings are distributed by ImprovArt.com

 contains: "O.K.", a short venture into the separation of

-imaging by Carol Goss and audio synthesis by Eugene
+the senses with digital imaging by Carol Goss and audio

-movement by Esais Johnson, and music by Rainer Wiens; "RELATIVITY",
+Goss, movement by Esais Johnson, and music by Rainer Wiens; "RELATIVITY",

 a complex spin on the distractions of summer, Goss, Johnson and